 Important: The workshop content and facilitation will be in French.
 Participants can choose to express themselves in French or English.

-A meal will be served after the event.
+A lunch will be served at the event.

 The Office of Community Engagement at Concordia University assists in the creation of academic and non-academic partnerships that are locally rooted, community-driven and beneficial to all involved.
 With social justice as a core value, we prioritize groups that have been excluded from or dismissed by institutions, and support collaborations that address inequalities in innovative ways.
 More specifically, we apply the university’s commitment to building long-term and meaningful relationships with Indigenous communities as described in the Indigenous Directions Action Plan.